revaturelabs/interviewquestions/InterviewSpecificQuestions/DevOps/DevOps.md

 ---

-6. What do you understand by Continuous Delivery?
+6.What do you understand by Continuous Delivery?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)